Take a look at the history of Webster Parish.

 The Dorcheat Historical Museum also sells books about Minden and the parish.
 Books include stories from newspaper archives to the tales of the famous trees in Minden.

 The museum is looking towards the future with an expansion.
 Recently, they purchased the space next to them.
 According to Schelley, the expansion “will highlight each community and each town with what they’ve done and what they’re doing now.”
-To that end, the museum will be holding a fundraiser and silent auction.
-The auction occurs on Monday, September 9, 2019 from 6:00 pm – 8:00 pm.
-Reserve a ticket ahead of time for $25.
-If you can’t attend, make a donation anytime at the museum.
+Make a donation anytime to the museum.
 For more information, call (318) 377-3002.

 The Dorcheat Museum is located at 116 Pearl Street in downtown Minden, La.
 Admission is free.
 The museum is open Tuesday – Friday from 10:00 am – 1:00 pm and from 2:00 pm – 4:00 pm.
 By appointment on Saturdays.
 Group tours are welcome and lasts from 30-45 minutes.
 Keep up-to-date with them on Facebook.